sj-asm/pole_exporter/README.md

 # pole_exporter

 Prometheus exporter for electricity data from Raspberry PI near the electricity counter on the pole

-exported data:
+## Exported Prometheus metrics:
 - temperature and humidity from DHT-22 sensor
-- the state of electricity switch (the source of electricity - `main` or `supplemental`
+- the state of electricity switch (the source of electricity - `main` or `supplemental`) -- from gpio

+## Additional functionality:
+Publish metrics to the MQTT server (HomeAssistant support)